Akuli/jou/CONTRIBUTING.md

 ```

 With `-vv` (or `--verbose --verbose`), the compiler shows
-the tokens, AST, CFGs and LLVM IR generated.
+the tokens, AST and LLVM IR generated.
-The control flow graphs are shown twice, before and after simplifying them.
-Similarly, LLVM IR is shown before and after optimizing.
+LLVM IR is shown twice, before and after optimizing.

 After making changes to the compiler, run `make` to recompile it.